backend-development/backend-development-textbook/source/nextjs.md

 ## What is next.js?

 Next.js is an open source framework, but it is mainly developed by Vercel.
-Vercels business is platform a service.
+Vercel's business is platform a service.
 They published next.js in 2016.
 React documentation mentions Next.js among "Recommended Toolchains" since at least 2021.